wagaweb/wordpress-as-app-boilerplate/README.md

 	- wp-content/plugins/your-plugin/*
 - Edit "your-theme" and "your-plugin" directories to meet your needs.

 The theme is inspired by [_strap](https://github.com/ptbello/_strap) with bootstrap-sass instead of less.
-Is a bare-bone not fully functional theme, so you have to implement the theme yourself.
+It's a bare-bone not fully functional theme, so you have to implement the theme yourself.

 ## License
 The MIT License (MIT).
 Please see [License File](https://github.com/wagaweb/wordpress-as-app-boilerplate/blob/master/LICENSE) for more informations.